XVARY Composite Score

 -

-first solar’s fourth-quarter earnings came in below expectations.
+First solar’s fourth-quarter earnings came in below expectations.

 -

-the solar panel manufacturer posted a 33% vs. prior year bottom-line gain thanks to a strong rise in number of modules sold and profits derived from the sale of tax credits.
+The solar panel manufacturer posted a 33% vs. prior year bottom-line gain thanks to a strong rise in number of modules sold and profits derived from the sale of tax credits.

 based on leadership’s previous statements, however, investors were anticipating a much better showing.